farmstar/farmstar/README.md

 - Ad-hoc peer-to-peer communication.
 - Swappable hardware, easily put in any machine.

-### Design
+### Design (v2)
-- Primarily written in python
+- Backend written in python for data acquisition
-- WebUI interface
-- Initially using django for web framework
-- Seperate backend and frontend
-- Backend processes and logs data to sqlite
+- Frontend developed in Angular 6 / Node.js
+- Compiled into electron for standalone portability
+- Considering google firebase platform
 - Serve live position and other real-time data to simple .json http GET
-- Django frontend for local and remote WebUI
-- Leaflet mapping with custom tiles and layers.
+- Mapbox mapping
 - Primary buttons and info overlayed ontop of map
-- Boot to kiosk mode sort of thing.
 - Consideration for multiple GPS receivers, on spray booms and whatever.
 - Plug and play add on hardware such as additional sensors / IO / stereo output / additional screens / whatever